 Annual membership starts from £4,000 or £334 monthly, while pay-as-you-go personal training sessions start from £110 for 55 minutes

-Third Space also runs a packed timetable of weekly classes, ranging from weight training, spin and cardio to barre and yoga, and their newest gym in Islington comes with a dedicated family space for kids and a purpose-built ‘Quiet Room’ for pre or post-workout focus.
+Third Space also runs a packed timetable of weekly classes, ranging from weight training, spin and cardio to barre and yoga, and their newest gym in Mayfair comes with a sleek Eleiko strength training area, a performance watt bike zone and a Himalayan sea-salt walled sauna.

 Monthly membership starts from £165